regensa18/AdvProg2018/README.md

 If there are any updates from upstream, you can get the latest commits and integrate it into your fork by using the following Git command:
 `git pull upstream master`

+## Tutorial Demonstration Mechanism

+This demonstration mechanism applies for both students in Regular and International classes:

+1. Demonstrations should be done at most in the end of Friday of the lab session week.
+The time allocation for the demonstration can be adjusted to the availability of the Teaching Assistants.
+As long as the demonstration is still done in Friday, students have the chance to achieve maximum score for the tutorial.

+2. If the demonstration is done after Friday and before the following Tuesday, then the maximum score the student can get for that tutorial is C, equivalent with attending the Lab session and only doing the mandatory tasks.

+3. Demonstrations will be done with the last commit made by the student before 12:00 AM of Friday in the same week of the Lab session.
+In other words, students can still work on the tutorial and push their commits until Thursday 23:59 PM.